Fixing The Dreaded ‘Internal Server Error’ in WordPress (Step by Step)

-What Is an Internal Server Error
+What Is an Internal Server Error?

-Internal server errors are annoying to users and developers alike because they don’t provide any information about the root of the problem — they just tell you that there is one.
-Imagine you went to the doctor and said you felt pain, but refused to reveal where that pain was — it’d make it very hard for the doctor to treat it!
+Internal server errors are annoying to users and developers alike because they don’t provide any information about the root of the problem — they just tell you there is one.
+Imagine if you went to the doctor and said you felt pain, but refused to reveal where that pain was — it’d make it very hard for the doctor to treat it!
 That’s the difficulty with an internal server error — there’s no indication of where the problem’s coming from.

 The server encountered an unexpected condition that prevented it from fulfilling the request.

 There’s nothing wrong with the server itself — it’s simply encountered something it can’t figure out.

-Step Zero: Enable Debugging
+0. Enable Debugging

 The first step should be to at least try to make sense of the error — you could get lucky!
 Depending on how your server handles errors, what you’re seeing may not actually be a server error at all.
-To see whether this is the case, you’ll need to edit the wp-config.php file in your website’s root directory.
-Download the file (via FTP), open it (using a text editor) and search for ‘WP_DEBUG’.
-If you find the line, simply change false to true and re-upload the file to the server.
+Instead, it could be an error in your site’s code (typically the code of a plugin or theme).

 define( "WP_DEBUG", true );